paultopia/lawpy/README.rst

 1. Discrete data fetching: if you want a case, or a summary of a bill, or something, then you can stick around in lawpy data structures, which provide convenience methods for pretty-printing and reading, fetching associated information, etc. (TODO).

 2. Data analysis on large batches of documents: you can run searches producing a chunk of case, legislative, etc. data and then bail out directly to Pandas; from there, you're on your own wrt things like bringing together data from disparate sources, etc.

+**Contributing**

+Adding more methods to get different, useful, kinds of data, or more entire legal APIs, is highly encouraged.
+I'm also totally open to PRs refactoring some of my craziness, or to adding compatibility with Python 2.

+There are (woefully incomplete) tests, but you need an api key to run them.
+If you change something, please add a test for the old and new behavior.
+I use nose2 for testing.
+Please try and be conservative with hitting APIs for testing, no need to waste the resources of the nonprofits whose libraries are being wrapped.
+(For example, please have your tests pull down one or two items, not thousands.)

 **INDIVIDUAL API DOCUMENTATION**